Earth Resources Observation and Science Center

 The U.S. Geological Survey (USGS) EROS Center is government-owned/directed and contractor-operated.
 The work of EROS is carried out through a number of mission-support contracts with industry.
 The largest contract, the Technical Support Services Contract, is held by KBRwyle.
 Its purpose is to provide the USGS with support in the areas of science, engineering, and technical operations.
 Other USGS contracts provide support in the areas of satellite mission operations, facility operations and maintenance, custodial services, and physical security.

-EROS also partners with educational institutions, offering internships and research opportunities through the South Dakota State University Geospatial Sciences Center of Excellence and through its support of U.S. Geological Survey's student jobs program and the Mendenhall Research Fellowship Program for post-graduate students.
+EROS also partners with educational institutions by offering internships and research opportunities, and by supporting the U.S. Geological Survey's student jobs program and the Mendenhall Research Fellowship Program for post-graduate students.

 Learn more about student jobs here.